 - Established ways of working within the organization – Every organization has procedures, policies and other formal/informal rules which easily lock people into their current way of working.
 If an individual or a single department would want to make a change, they often cannot do this before someone else has made a change.
 This in combination with aspects of human nature (reason 1) creates the so-called “thick granite walls” as Kotter describes them.

 - Management and Leadership – Management often struggles to make the right judgement.
-The human factor and also the complexity of the organization is often underestimated.
-Proper leadership is not always there and delegation of management tasks to lower levels in the organization (empowerment) is not always happening.
+The human factor and also the complexity of the organization are often underestimated.
+Proper leadership is not always there and delegation of management tasks to lower levels in the organization (empowerment) does not always happen.
 Especially if the focus is very much short-term, the vision will be perceived as something far away and will not be on people’s minds.
 In such a case, change will not materialize as it is unclear in what direction the company should move forward.

 Resistance is ready to surface if opportunity arises.
 For this reason, successfully consolidating improvements and implementing more change is a powerful strategy to counter resistance.
 This implies once more that it is important to have a clear vision and that strong leadership, persistence and sufficient means are required to get this vision implemented.